mohammedmuk/User_Management_System/README.md

     ```json
     {
       "id": 1,          // Unique identifier for the created user.
-      "name": "string"  // The name of the user.
+      "username": "string"  // The name of the user.
     }
     ```
   - **Error (400 Bad Request):**
     ```json
     {
-      "name": ["This field is required."]  // Validation errors if the request is malformed.
+      "username": ["This field is required."]  // Validation errors if the request is malformed.
     }
     ```